You may have to pay tax when you sell (or ‘dispose of’) your UK home if you’re not UK resident for tax purposes.

 The rules are different if you’re UK resident and sell your home.

-- non-residents only pay tax on any gain made since 5 April 2015
+As a non-resident you only pay tax on any gain made since 5 April 2015.
+You may get some tax relief.

-- you must nominate the home as your only or main home when you tell HMRC you’ve sold it
+To qualify, you must nominate the home as your only or main home when you tell HM Revenue and Customs (HMRC) you’ve sold it.

-You get relief for the last 18 months you own your home if you qualify for tax relief for any period, with some exceptions.
+You get full tax relief for the last 18 months you own your home if you qualify for tax relief for any period.
+This is called ‘the final period’.

-When you don’t get tax relief for the last 18 months
+When you don’t get tax relief for the final period

-- you never lived in part of the property because you let it out or used it for business
+You don’t get any relief for the final period for any part of your home that you never lived in because you let it out or used it for business.

-- the grounds, including all the buildings, were greater than 5,000 metres squared (just over an acre) in total
+You only get some tax relief for the final period if the grounds, including all the buildings, were greater than 5,000 square metres (just over an acre) in total.

 You can work out how much tax relief you get.